sagizty/Multi-Stage-Hybrid-Transformer/README.md

 A specific image was misclassified to positive condition by 3 of the 5-fold models.
 By the analysis of senior pathologists, the reason can be revealed on the fluctuation of the squeezed sample, which misleads MSHT by the shape of the cells.

 <img width="322" alt="Screen Shot 2021-10-30 at 2 34 10 PM" src="https://user-images.githubusercontent.com/50575108/139523247-f4b41d45-ac41-4c99-baf7-39439bd35ff2.png">

+# File structure
+This repository is built based on timm and pytorch 1.9.0+cu102

+We firstly use the Pretrain.py script to pretrain the model on the Imagenet-1k dataset and then use the pre-trained model for 5-fold experiment with Train.py

+All implimentation details are setting as the default hyperparameter in the ArgumentParser in the end of our code.

+The colab script is presented for your convenience.